tribp/netbox/README.md

 netbox
 ```

 **Important:** Varibles defined under the key 'environment' will take precedence over those defined in the file under 'env_file:'.
-Best practise is not to use both keys at the same time in order to avoid mistakes.
+Best practice is not to use both keys at the same time in order to avoid mistakes.

 <img src="./img/variable_injection.png" width="600px">